ksowada/ImageMagickGUI/README.md

 - auto correct color
 - reduce noise

+TODO: ImageMagick may not be called well from java, searching alternatives like XnConvert

 ## installation
 - requires [Image Magick](https://imagemagick.org/)
 - install it (at linux make it executable and add it to your PATH-environment variable) to execute it from any path